Quick Answer

 1. Initial Consultation

 You discuss your symptoms, medical history and daily life with a mental health provider and outline why you think you might have BPD.
-Be honest about your experiences, as this is important to help them understand your needs.
+Be honest about your experiences, as this helps them understand your needs.

 2. Structured Interviews

-Clinicians conduct interviews with their patients to determine whether their symptoms and experiences fit the definition of borderline personality disorder.
-They likely take notes to refer to later so they can fully assess your situation.
+Clinicians conduct interviews to determine whether your symptoms and experiences fit the definition of borderline personality disorder.
+They’ll likely take notes to fully assess your situation.
 Don’t worry about “getting it wrong” or not “performing” well in this interview.
-You just need to be yourself and be honest.
+You just need to be yourself and answer honestly.

 3. Self-Assessment Questionnaires